(A) What is verification?

 (b) When the assistance group does not respond to the county agency, or does respond but refuses to provide sufficient information to clarify its circumstances, the county agency shall terminate the cash assistance case.

 (c) When the assistance group responds to the county agency and provides sufficient information, the county agency shall act on the new circumstances and adjust the budget accordingly.

 (G) What happens when verification is not available or there is a discrepancy?

 (1) When verification is not available through no fault of the assistance group, the determination is based on the best possible evidence.

 (2) Where information from another source contradicts statements made by the assistance group, the assistance group shall be afforded a reasonable opportunity to resolve the discrepancy prior to an eligibility determination.

 (3) In situations in which there is no available verification, the county agency shall not deny or terminate the case but shall accept a signed affidavit, a third-party statement, notarized statement, or the statement on the application as verification if the information is consistent with other facts and statements.

 (4) When the statement provided is incomplete and/or inconsistent and the assistance group is unable to clarify the statement, the county agency shall deny or terminate the case as eligibility cannot be established.

 (5) The county agency must exhaust all possibilities for verification before accepting these statements.
 The use of a statement shall be on a case-by-case basis.
 This approach shall not be used for the sole purpose of meeting the promptness requirement of rule 5101:1-2-01 of the Administrative Code.

 (6) Homeless and migrant assistance groups may not have easy access to required verifications that may exist.
-In order to ensure that these assistance groups do not experience a lengthy delay in receiving cash assistance benefits, the following procedures shall be followed:
+In order to ensure that these assistance groups do not experience a lengthy delay in receiving Ohio works first (OWF) and refugee cash assistance (RCA) benefits, the following procedures shall be followed: